hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610446v1-fast-on-the-easy-deep-on-the-hard-efficient-reasoning-via-powered-le.md

 ---
 layout: default
-title: Fast on the Easy, Deep on the Hard: Efficient Reasoning via Powered Length Penalty
+title: "Fast on the Easy, Deep on the Hard: Efficient Reasoning via Powered Length Penalty"
 ---

 # Fast on the Easy, Deep on the Hard: Efficient Reasoning via Powered Length Penalty